aklin/tca-test/README.md

 - `src/views/UploadView` - Upload view.
 Corresponds to `/upload`
 - `src/views/Dashboard` - Everything else.
 Corresponds to `/`

-The code is split in two main views: The Dashboard and the Upload page.
+The code is split in two main views: The Dashboard, and the Upload page.

 The **Dashboard** view uses a tabbed component to focus on four areas of
 interest: